 However, if you create a role with the client, it does not necessarily

 All SQL Server users must have a password.
 You cannot login with a user that does not have a password.

 Because Cloud SQL for SQL Server is a managed service, it restricts access to certain system procedures and tables that require advanced privileges.
-In Cloud SQL, customers cannot create or have access to users with superuser attributes.
+In Cloud SQL, customers cannot create or have access to users with superuser permissions.

 Default SQL Server users